 8. Phishing Emails

-Further to that, be sure to contact the service provider using the contact details on their official platforms, for example, their website or social media accounts.
+Furthermore, be sure to contact the service provider using the contact details on their official platforms, for example, their website or social media accounts.

 9. Phishing Websites

 Phishing websites work closely with phishing emails to create clever bitcoin scams.
-The links contained in the email usually direct the user to a fake website mirrored on the authentic one.
+The links in the email usually direct the user to a fake website mirrored on the authentic one.
 These fake sites can be used to obtain your login credentials and access your accounts.

 10. Ponzi Schemes